civican/legisinfo/42-1/bills/C-77/bill_text.md

 Subsection 3(4) of the `Geneva Conventions Act` is replaced by the following:

-**(4)** Proceedings with respect to an offence referred to in subsection (1), other than proceedings before a **court martial**, as defined in **subsection** 2**(1)** of the `National Defence Act`, may only be commenced with the personal consent in writing of the Attorney General of Canada or the Deputy Attorney General of Canada and be conducted by the Attorney General of Canada or **by** counsel acting on behalf **of the Attorney General of Canada**.
+**(4)** Proceedings with respect to an offence referred to in subsection (1), other than proceedings before a court martial, as defined in subsection 2(1) of the `National Defence Act`, may only be commenced with the personal consent in writing of the Attorney General of Canada or the Deputy Attorney General of Canada and be conducted by the Attorney General of Canada or by counsel acting on behalf of the Attorney General of Canada.

-> **Explanatory Note**:
-> Existing text of subsection 3(4):
-> *Existing Text*:
-> > Proceedings with respect to an offence referred to in subsection (1), other than proceedings before a service tribunal as defined in section 2 of the `National Defence Act`, may only be commenced with the personal consent in writing of the Attorney General of Canada or the Deputy Attorney General of Canada and be conducted by the Attorney General of Canada, or counsel acting on behalf thereof.

 ### `Visiting Forces Act`